-When families -and professionals who are helping them - need more support, this can be requested from Early Help Partnerships.
-There are six Early Help Partnerships across Gloucestershire and each has a fortnightly Allocations Group.
+When families -and professionals who are helping them - need more support, this can be requested from Families First teams in each District.
 These are made up of representatives of services who decide the help that's needed and offer advice, guidance and support to Practitioners.
-These groups are supported by Families First Plus teams in each District.

-For more information please contact your Families First Plus team
+For more information please contact your Families First team